 Marie Choi has been involved in community and student organizing around racial profiling, education, and building ethnic studies programs since she was a high school student.
 Marie has since supported organizing for prisoner support projects, dignity in the workplace, and healthy communities.
 She is also a new mama, educator, radio host and producer.

 Salima Hamirani became interested in audio after an accidental volunteer gig at a radio show, and like all accidental predestined meetings, Salima met radio and Salima fell in love.
 Her primary passion is writing, but she’s fine-tuning her radio chops and hopes to use both media to help educate, incite, inflame, and entertain.
-She also freelances for the National Radio Project’s Making Contact, and during her off time she leads surveillance camera walking tours of Oakland with a group of activists, linking government oversight to poverty and racism.
+She also freelances for the National Radio Project’s Making Contact and during her off time, she leads surveillance camera walking tours of Oakland with a group of activists linking government oversight to poverty and racism.

 Robynn Takayama is a community artist whose work has been presented through video, web, and gallery installation in the Bay Area, Los Angeles, and Chicago.
-A graduate of the KPFA First Voice Apprenticeship, she has contributed to national and local public radio programs and the Peabody Award-winning documentary on Asian American history, Crossing East.
+A graduate of the KPFA First Voice Apprenticeship, she has contributed to national and local public radio programs and the Peabody-awarded documentary on Asian American history, Crossing East.
 Robynn served on the CPB-funded Makers Quest Talent Committee, charged with finding the most imaginative producers and sound artists and urging them to take public radio beyond its traditional airwaves.